Some important developments, but uncertainty remains

 Action: any changes to offshore disclosure practices (where the Minister prescribes relevant overseas jurisdictions) will need to be reflected in updated privacy policies and collection notices. |

-The Bill makes a minor amendment to APP 11 to clarify that the reasonable steps an organisation must take to protect personal information in accordance with APP 11 include both technical and organisational measures.
+APP 11 is amended to clarify that the reasonable steps an organisation must take to protect personal information in accordance with APP 11 include both technical and organisational measures.
 This provides legislative certainty that APP 11 requires adequate governance and organisational structures to be in place, not just technical data security protections.
 This is consistent with the OAIC's existing approach to privacy compliance and enforcement.

-We note that additional substantive reforms had been proposed in relation to APP 11 (particularly affecting organisational transparency about data retention periods) which have not been included in this first tranche of reforms.
+Additional substantive reforms that had been proposed in relation to APP 11 (particularly affecting organisational transparency about data retention periods) were not included in this first tranche of reforms.
 While further reform in this area may be forthcoming in future tranches, organisational data retention obligations remain a quagmire.
 We anticipate that this area will remain so for some time, given the complexities of resolving it (and with likely little political appetite to focus energy on such a technical and somewhat unglamorous issue).

 Action: organisations will need to ensure they have both governance and technical structures in place to address compliance with APP 11. |